Opioid Overdose Cases that Involve Benzodiazepines

 However, benzodiazepines are not recommended in the long-term treatment of epilepsy because of the risk of tolerance development in a high ratio of patients.

-As with most therapeutic drugs, benzodiazepines also induce a range of side effects – sleepiness, drowsiness or dizziness, and loss of libido being among the most common.
+As with most therapeutic drugs, benzodiazepines also induce a range of side effects – sleepiness, drowsiness, or dizziness, and loss of libido is among the most common.
 Driving vehicles, operating machinery, or performing any hazardous tasks while receiving treatment with these drugs is a risky proposition and therefore should be avoided while using these drugs.
+Signs of benzo addiction and symptoms are similar, but often more severe.

 Unusual sleep behaviors are associated with traditional benzodiazepines.
 Similarly, the inability to create new memories could also occur with benzodiazepine usage.